...

 • Safe Environment: A supportive space where teens can express themselves without judgment.

-• Reflection and Discussion: Analyzing and discussing the music created or experienced to gain deeper insights.
+• Reflection and Discussion: Analyzing and discussing the music created or experienced to gain deeper insights and form a strong therapeutic relationship.

 The Science Behind Music Therapy